 Tackling Refrigerator Odors

 If the inside of your refrigerator looks a bit dirty, you can clean it just like you’d clean your countertops.
 Just make sure you’re using a non-toxic or natural cleaner.
-Vinegar and lemon juice also work great!
+A mixture of vinegar and lemon juice also works great!